 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Our digital programming in the Shape Shift series is open to the general public.
 Forum Fellows are encouraged to invite additional guests to participate.
 Learn more about becoming a Forum Fellow.

 To learn more about supporting our work, please contact Daniel McPhee, Executive Director, 646-928-0553, email@example.com.

 About Shape Shift ↓

-Shaping Complete Neighborhoods is the seventh event for our Shape Shift series, a year-long inquiry into the current state of planning in New York City.
+Shaping Complete Neighborhoods is the eighth event for our Shape Shift series, a year-long inquiry into the current state of planning in New York City.
 As we approach the mayoral election cycle, the Forum has revisited historic planning shifts, surveyed international cities, and debated alternative approaches on ways the next mayor should shape the built environment to build a more equitable city.

 With the launch of 21 Visions for 2021, the Urban Design Forum will lead a series of events urging New York City’s next leaders to shape a more equitable planning, design and development process.

 Represented by Lindsay Harkema, WIP Collaborative is a feminist architecture collaborative that creates community-based projects in the public realm.
 Comprising seven independent women practitioners (Abby Coover, Bryony Roberts, Elsa Ponce, Lindsay Harkema, Ryan Brooke Thomas, Sera Ghadaki, and Sonya Gimon) the collaborative combines interdisciplinary experience in architecture, landscape architecture, urban design, and community engagement to instigate unconventional and inclusive public spaces.
 Through research and design, WIP Collaborative aims to build on the lineages of intersectional feminism and participatory design to create more inclusive spaces in the built environment.